umdfiresa2024/research-corporate-sentiment/README.md

   goals to “distract from poor performance” (Preuss & Max, 2023).
 This study focused on firms that were a part of the S&P 500 during the time of the sample space.
-The reasoning behind this is that firms part of the S&P 500 were more likely to issue sociopolitical statements and are more likely to have PAC contributions compared to smaller firms (Preuss & Max, 2023).
+The reasoning behind this is that firms part of The S&P 500 were more likely to issue sociopolitical statements and are more likely to have PAC contributions compared to smaller firms (Preuss & Max, 2023).
 This means that policies that intend to generate environmental commitments need to require clarity from companies if